Twists and turns as Argentina wins 'greatest World Cup final'

 Soccer superstar Lionel Messi has achieved the dream of a lifetime after Argentina won the World Cup in a final many say will go down as the greatest in history.

-Argentina players and fans danced for joy after an intense shoot-out with France when the game was forced into extra time after a 3-3 deadlock.
+Argentina players and fans danced for joy after an intense shoot-out with France when the game was forced into extra time after a 3-3 deadlock early on Monday (AEDT).

 Commentators described the nail-biting spectacle as incredible, sensational, astonishing and “the greatest final in the competition’s history”.